Mitral Valve Prolapse affects the valve of the heart that directs the flow of blood from the left to the right chamber of the heart.

 Symptoms of mitral valve prolapsed include shortness of breath, chest pain, heart palpitations, and generalized weakness.
 While most people with this condition live free of symptoms, some do experience serious issues.
 In these more severe cases, valve replacement surgery may be required.

-Mitral valve prolapse does not always qualify for Social Security Disability (SSD) benefits, but can meet the medical eligibility requirements when it prevents gainful employment for a period of 12 months or longer.
+Mitral valve prolapse does not always qualify for Social Security Disability (SSDI) benefits, but can meet the medical eligibility requirements when it prevents gainful employment for a period of 12 months or longer.

 Medically Qualifying with Mitral Valve Prolapse